Kitchen Remodeling Tacoma

 • Demolition and haul-away

-• Rough-in work (electrical, plumbing, HVAC)
+• Rough-in work for electrical, plumbing, and HVAC

-• Cabinets, countertops, backsplash, flooring
+• Cabinets, countertops, backsplash, and flooring

-• Fixtures, lighting, hardware
+• Fixtures, lighting, and hardware

 • Permits and inspection fees